Please check this page regularly throughout the academic year for the latest information and guidance for MSc and MRes students.

 If you have symptoms or need to self-isolate, then please follow the University guidelines in terms of getting a test, alerting the University’s Test and Trace service and self-isolating.
 If you are self-isolating and/or have tested positive, please submit the Department of Economics Covid Self-isolation form.
 The information you submit on the form will be received by the Economics PG Office who will then contact the Senior Tutor and your class tutors for Economics modules.
 These people will be made aware of your situation and offer you the appropriate teaching and learning support, including moving your face-to-face teaching temporarily online.

 If you get a negative test result or your circumstances otherwise change such that your period of self-isolation has changed, please do re-submit the form to update your information.
-You will then be contacted by the PG Office to move your teaching back to your original classes.

 With the blended-learning approach to this year’s teaching, each of you will participate in some form of online teaching (synchronous lectures as either Teams Live Events or Teams Meetings, or synchronous class teaching over Teams).
 The Economics Department will be making extensive use of MS Teams for this purpose, and each student is expected to learn the necessary skills to enable them to fully engage with their online learning through this platform.